thepranab/materials-for-max-qe2021-online-school/post-install/docs/REMOTE-access-setup.md

-   - **Arnes users:** those of you who are allocated to Arnes cluster (`hpc-login1.arnes.si`) should copy the generated public ssh-key `/home/user/.ssh/id_rsa_hpc.pub` to https://fido.sling.si online form (do not forget to press the "Save" button on the online-form.
+   - **Arnes users:** those of you who are allocated to Arnes cluster (`hpc-login1.arnes.si`) should copy the generated public ssh-key `/home/user/.ssh/id_rsa_hpc.pub` to https://fido.sling.si online form (do not forget to press the "Save" button on the online-form).

    - **ICTP users:** those of you who are allocated to ICTP cluster (`argo.ictp.it`) should copy the generated public ssh-key